Glenwood Springs, other area teachers join statewide rallies

 More than 30 teachers stood in front of three flagpoles on Grand Avenue at Glenwood Springs High School early Monday morning, waving cardboard signs and cheering as morning commuters drove by honking in support of their rally.

-The high school teachers, almost all wearing GSHS Demon red, were part of a much larger movement, in which teachers all over the state are protesting low pay, the "lack of funding for education in the state," and legislation that they say makes it difficult to raise tax money for local schools.
+The high school teachers, almost all wearing red in solidarity with teachers across the state, were part of a much larger movement, in which teachers all over the state are protesting low pay, the “lack of funding for education in the state,” and legislation that they say makes it difficult to raise tax money for local schools.

 Although Glenwood’s high school teachers kept their protest to 20 minutes, scheduling it before school hours outside of the building, other educators in the state had a much different approach.